Electric car costs: What does an electric car really cost?

 2. Purchase costs and financing of electric cars

-According to a study by Energie Schweiz certain electric cars are currently up to 20% more expensive than combustion-engine cars.
-However, prices for e-cars are falling steadily.
-This is partly due to technological advances and lower battery prices.
+According to a study by Energie Schweiz certain electric cars are currently up to 20% more expensive than combustion vehicles.
+The However, the prices of electric cars are steadily falling.
+This is due, for example, to technological advances and cheaper battery prices.

-There are already affordable electric cars costing under 30’000 francs (non-exhaustive list):
+There are already affordable electric cars available for under 30’000 francs (list not exhaustive):

 | Dacia Spring | CHF 14’400 |